LSFLK/superapp-mobile/superapp_backend/README.md

 3) Implement the route
 - Add a resource function in `main.bal` within the existing service.
 - Return specific types where possible (e.g., `User|http:NotFound|http:InternalServerError`).
-- Use meaningful log messages at info/error levels.

 4) Authentication & authorization
 - All routes are protected by `JwtInterceptor` using `x-jwt-assertion`.
 Do not bypass it.